A logo with purple squaresDescription automatically generated

 The most effective way to ensure that you have ongoing access to NHSmail is to reach and maintain at least Approaching Standards on your annual DSPT self-assessment.

-If you have questions about your NHSMail access you can call the Digital Social Care helpline at 0208 133 3430 (Monday to Friday between 9am and 5pm) or email help@digitalsocialcare.co.uk
+If you have questions on NHSMail access you can call the Digital Care Hub helpline at 0808 196 4848 (9am and 5pm Monday to Friday) or email help@digitalcarehub.co.uk